VityaSchel/lufin/README.md

 12. Fill it according to these instructions:
     - **If you’re running MongoDB:** `MONGODB_CONNECTION_STRING` must be set to the mongodb connection string
     - **or, if you’re running PostgreSQL:** `POSTGRESQL_CONNECTION_STRING` must be set to the postgres connection string
+    - **or, if you’re running SQLite:** `SQLITE_DB_PATH` must be set to path to the sqlite database file
-    - Do not set values to both, prepend disabled database with a `#` character to comment it out
+    - Only set one of those.
+Prepend disabled databases with a `#` character to comment it out in .env file.
-    - Make sure the connection string includes database name (e.g. `mongodb://localhost:27017/lufin` or `postgresql://localhost:5432/lufin`)
+    - For server-based databases (Mongo, Postgres): make sure the connection string includes database name (e.g. `mongodb://localhost:27017/lufin` or `postgresql://localhost:5432/lufin`)
     - `S3_ACCESS_KEY`, `S3_SECRET_ACCESS_KEY`, `S3_ENDPOINT`, `S3_BUCKET` must be set to your S3 bucket credentials
     - Optional: `S3_REGION` can be set if your S3 provider requires it
     - Optional (recommended if your frontend and backend are on separate domains or subdomains): `CORS_ORIGIN` — set it to your domain name to enable [CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/Guides/CORS)
-13. **ONLY for PostgreSQL users:** run `bun db:migrate` in your terminal
+13. Only for SQL databases (Postgres, SQLite): run `bun db:migrate` in your terminal
 14. Run `cp data-retention.config.example.json data-retention.config.json` in your terminal
 15. Open `data-retention.config.json` file in your preferred code editor
     - This config defines file pages expiration settings for your lufin instance